Measurement Errors in R: Automated uncertainty handling in R: the errors package Automated uncertainty handling in R: the package

-Finally, \CRANpkg{errors} also facilitates error plotting.
-In the following, we first assign a 2\% of error to all the numeric variables in the \code{iris} data set and then we plot it using base graphics and \CRANpkg{ggplot2} \citep{CRAN:ggplot2, Wickham:2009:ggplot2}.
+Finally, \CRANpkg{errors} also facilitates plotting of error bars.
+In the following, we first assign a 2\% of uncertainty to all the numeric variables in the \code{iris} data set and then we plot it using base graphics and \CRANpkg{ggplot2} \citep{CRAN:ggplot2, Wickham:2009:ggplot2}.
 The result is shown in Figure \ref{plot}.

 \begin{Schunk} \begin{Sinput} library(dplyr)